Home / Resume / Sales / Sales Associate

 3. Key metrics or achievements

 Pull out your strongest numbers and place them near the top.
-Think revenue generated, items per transaction, or customer satisfaction scores.
+Think average transaction value, units per transaction, attachment rate on add-ons, or how often you hit sales goals.
 This section gives hiring managers a reason to keep reading.

 4. Skills

 List a mix of hard and soft skills relevant to retail sales.
-Focus on what matters for floor performance, customer engagement, and store operations.
+Focus on what matters for floor performance, the register, and store operations.

 Example: